DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_getprev.md - returns the id of the previous item (no matter what the level of nesting is: the same or different)
 - api/gantt_getprevsibling.md - returns the id of the previous task of the same level
 - api/gantt_getredostack.md - returns the stack of stored redo user actions
+- api/gantt_getresourceassignments.md - returns all tasks assigned to the resource
 - api/gantt_getscale.md - returns the configuration of the time scale
 - api/gantt_getscrollstate.md - returns the scroll position
 - api/gantt_getselectedid.md - returns the id of the selected task